sassafrastech/gather-docs/faq.md

 It depends on the type of help you need!

+* **Check this page** first to see if your question has already been answered.
 * **Basic help** with using the system should be provided within the community wherever possible.
-This allows more time for Gather staff to work on making Gather better.
+This allows more time for Gather staff to work on making the system better.
 * **The broader community** is also available for help via the Gather discussion forum (coming soon).
-* **Bugs** should be reported by [contacting Gather staff](/contact.html)
+* **Bugs** should be reported by [contacting Gather staff](/contact)

+#### Is there any documentation?

+Not yet but there will be.
+We have been focusing our resources to date on building functionality, and relying on communities members to support each other in using Gather.

+We recognize documentation is necessary, especially for some areas of the system.
+We will cover the most commonly asked questions in this document for now.
+When more substantial documentation is rolled out, we will move much of this content there.

 #### Is there a venue where we can discuss Gather with other users?